hgschmie/ofa/README.md

 #### OneLogin Multi Account setup

 OneLogin allows using a single OneLogin application to log into multiple AWS accounts.
-When using the Application from a brower, AWS will present a selection screen where the accounts and all available roles are listed for user selection.
+When using the Application from a brower, AWS will present a selection screen where the accounts and roles are listed for user selection.

-`ofa` supports this mode, however there are some caveats:

-- When the set of roles contains more than one AWS account and the user needs to choose between multiple roles from multiple accounts, the menu selection will contain the AWS account ids in parentheses.
-If the AWS accounts are configured with Account aliases, the aliases will be displayed instead.
-- When the same role name is presented in multiple accounts, role selection will always fall back to the interactive dialog as `ofa` only stores the role name and not the account id in its configuration.
-This may be fixed in a future version.

-If you have full control over the AWS role and account setup, it is recommended to prefix the role names for SAML 2.0 federation roles with some account information (e.g. "dev" or "prod") to make them easier to differentiate.
+This is the preferred way to setup multiple accounts and roles.
+The selection screen for role selection will either list the numeric AWS account id or, if an account alias is configured, the account alias.

 ## Usage